-College of LAS > Academics > Anthropology > Combined Bachelor's/Master's
+College of Liberal Arts & Social Sciences > Academics > Anthropology > Combined Bachelor's/Master's

 The TEACH Program combines a Liberal Arts and Social Sciences (LAS) undergraduate Social Science major ( Anthropology, Economics, Geography, History, Political Science, or Sociology) or a Science and Health (Psychology) major with a graduate level College of Education (COE) Master’s in Education Program.
 Students graduate with a BA or BS in their disciplinary major and a MEd in Education with State of Illinois Secondary Social Science licensure.